Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Results

-Their values are $Pr=7.1$, $Bo=0.35$, $We=1.7 \times 10^{-7}$, and $St=0.31$, respectively, with $U_c=r_c/\tau_c$ is the characteristic velocity, where ${\tau_c}={\rho_2 c_{p2}r_c^2}/{\kappa_2}$ is the characteristic time.
+Their values are $Pr=7.1$, $We=1.7 \times 10^{-7}$, and $St=0.31$, respectively, with $U_0=r_0/\tau_0$ is the characteristic velocity, where ${\tau_0}={\rho_{water} c_{p,water}r_0^2}/{\kappa_{water}}$ is the characteristic time.

-The network comprises a Fourier embedding with 64 learnable frequencies and three adaptive residual blocks, each containing three discontinuity-aware layers with 128 neurons, and includes a learnable artificial-viscosity coefficient and an output head with four nodes corresponding to $u$, $v$, $p$, $T$, $c$, and $\phi$, respectively.
-It is trained for 40000 iterations using the AdamW optimizer under a cosine annealing learning rate schedule decaying from $5 \times 10^{-4}$ to $10^{-7}$, on two Hygon G86 7285 with 32 GB of memory each.
+The network comprises a Fourier embedding with 64 learnable frequencies, $N=3$ discontinuity-aware adaptive residual blocks (each containing 3 discontinuity-aware layers with 128 neurons), a learnable artificial-viscosity coefficient, and a linear output layer with 6 nodes corresponding to $u$, $v$, $p$, $T$, $c$, and $\phi$, respectively.
+It is trained for 20000 iterations using the AdamW optimizer under a cosine annealing learning rate schedule decaying from $5 \times 10^{-4}$ to $10^{-7}$, on 2 Hygon G86 7285 with 32 GB of memory each.